CompEvol/CCD/README.md

 ```

-For CCD1 based point estimates select `Conditional Clade Distribtion 1` from the drop down box in the GUI, or use `CCD1` instead of `CCD0` for the command line version.
+For CCD1 based point estimates select `MAP (CCD1)` from the drop down box in the GUI, or use `CCD1` instead of `CCD0` for the command line version.